 The Provenance came into being in late 2017 and is a new departure for Frankie Gavin.
 Their first public appearance was at the Gradam Ceoil Awards on February 4th 2018 and their first full gig took place at The Everyman in Cork on February 18th.
-The full line-up comprises Eadaoin Ni Mhaicin, Ciara O’Brien, Frankie Gavin and Sorcha Costello.
-The line-up also includes accompanists George Grasso on Bouzouki) and Brian McGrath on Piano.
+The group comprises Eadaoin Ni Mhaicin, Ciara O’Brien, Frankie Gavin and Sorcha Costello.
+The full line-up also includes accompanists George Grasso on Bouzouki and Brian McGrath on Piano.

-Left to right: Eadaoin Ni Mhaicin, Ciara O’Brien, Frankie Gavin and Sorcha Costello.
-(Photo Anita McGarry)
+Left to right: Eadaoin Ni Mhaicin, Ciara O’Brien, Sorcha Costello and Frankie Gavin (Photo Anita McGarry)

-You can hear and see the band play at the Gradam awards in Belfast on 4th February here:
+You can watch the Provenance perform at the Gradam awards in Belfast on 4th February 2018 here: